sniperman23/WW-Fitbit-Sync/README.md

 The purpose of this app is to grab food logs from the Weight Watchers website and add food items to a fitbit API.
-This is done by scraping the Weight watchers website using python, and scraping past a log screen.
+This is done by scraping the Weight watchers website using python and scraping past a log screen.

 As of python 3.4, pip is bundled inside this verion making it